miniflux/website/content/tos.md

 ### 2. Subscription

--   Products are delivered immediately after your purchase on the Miniflux.app website.
+-   Products and services are delivered immediately after your purchase on the Miniflux.app website.

 ### 3. Price